jieggii/wg-node/docs/index.md

 **wg-node** is mostly inspired by [wg-easy](https://github.com/wg-easy/wg-easy), but is more minimalistic and has some noticeable key differences:

-- No UI, only HTTP REST API.
+- No frontend UI, only HTTP REST API.
 - All requests to the API must be RSA-signed using client's private key, whose public key is known by server running wg-node.
 - Uses MongoDB instead of JSON files to store clients.